TN 30 (11-24)

 • may be eligible for work incentive deductions.
 For policies on how to determine countable earnings when impairment related work expenses (IRWEs), special conditions, or subsidies may apply, refer to DI 10505.010.

-NOTE: To determine monthly earnings, multiply weekly earnings (hourly rate of pay x hours worked) by 4.333.
+NOTE: To estimate monthly earnings, multiply weekly earnings (hourly rate of pay x hours worked) by 4.333.

 B. Documenting work activity